tensorflow/community/rfcs/20190116-embedding-partitioned-variable.md

 The following is planned to be done after TF 2.0's release.
 We describe their high-level ideas and their details are subject to change.

+#### Rebalance Embeddings in Embedding layer

+The main reason users use "mod" partition strategy is because they would like to use "mod" to achieve their load-balancing goal when their embeddings are not evenly distributed in terms of frequency of being referenced.
+Therefore in order to accomplish this goal with only "div" partition strategy, we can rebalance embeddings in the Keras Embedding layer, optionally given a frequency map/list, and remember the mapping in a variable or a hash table for lookup.

+This task will be prioritized after TF 2.0.

 #### Add Partitions in `experimental_create_sharded_variable`